Le4kno3/Solidity-Contracts/Level 2 Projects/README.md

-## These are simple smart contract project focusing on a specific feature in each different projects.
+## These are simple smart contract project focusing on a specific feature in solidity.

 Audience: Who want to know different features of solidity.